Idioms Starting with “Don’t” (With Meanings & Examples)

 Don’t get me wrong

-Ex: Don’t get me wrong.
-I’d love to help you but I’m busy.
+Don’t get me wrong — I’d love to help you, but I’m extremely busy this week.

 Don’t give me that (line)!

-Ex: Don’t give me that!
-I know that you spent all the money I gave you.
+Oh, don’t give me that!
+I know you spent all the money I gave you.

 Don’t get mad, get even

-Ex: When her husband left her for a younger woman, I told her not to get mad but to get even.
+When her partner betrayed her, she decided not to get mad — but to get even.

 Don’t hold your breath

-Ex: She promised to buy the tickets for the football match but don’t hold your breath.
+She said she’d finish the project today, but don’t hold your breath.

 Don’t give it another thought

-Meaning: telling someone not to worry after they apologized.
+Meaning: Telling someone not to worry about something, especially after an apology.

 Don’t mention it

-Ex: – Thank you so much for the book! – Don’t mention it.
+— Thanks for your help! — Don’t mention it.

 Don’t make me laugh!